Humans arrive in Beijing (Beijing and Me supplement two)

 Complex and complicated are two words that appear regularly in almost any examination of the literature surrounding the points at which European, Asian, and even Native American populations became distinct to varying degrees.
 (I’ve excluded Africans because genetically humans outside of Africa carry up to a four percent match with Neanderthal DNA but no Neanderthal DNA has been found in Africans.)

-By about 45,000 years ago early modern humans had spread across Eurasia and estimates of the age of the Tianyuan man remains range from 39,000 BP to 42,000 BP and are generally tagged at 40,000.
+By about 45,000 years ago early modern humans had spread across Eurasia and estimates of the age of the Tianyuan man remains ranged from 39,000 BP to 42,000 BP and were generally tagged at 40,000.
 Some years later scientists generated genome-wide data from him and this is where the story gets fun.

 When paleoanthropologists initially unearthed Tianyuan man, they thought he was the love child of a human and a Neanderthal but his DNA analysis showed a match of between four and five percent marking him distinctly as an early modern human.
 But the picture gets richer still.
 One might find it unsurprising that he is more related to present-day and ancient Asians than he is to Europeans.
 However, he shares a significant number of alleles (An allele is one of two, or more, forms of a given gene variant.) with a 35,000-year-old European called GoyetQ116-1.

-Scientists compared the DNA sequences of 20 individuals revealing that between 15,000 to 34,000 years ago, the humans living in Eurasia had genetic profiles similar to either Europeans or Asians making those Eurasians a distinct population and indicating that a genetic separation between Asians and Europeans happened at least 40,000 years ago.
+Scientists compared the DNA sequences of 20 individuals revealing that between 15,000 to 34,000 years ago, the humans living in Eurasia had genetic profiles similar to either Europeans or Asians.
+This made those Eurasians a distinct population and indicated that a genetic separation between Asians and Europeans happened at least 40,000 years ago.
 Given the physical distance between them, how then could 40,000 year old Tianyuan Man have so much in common with GQ116?
-There is, as yet, no definitive answer but this indicates that the separation between early Europeans and early Asians was not a single population split.
+There is, as yet, no definitive answer but this indicates that the separation between early Europeans and early Asians was likely not a single population split.

 Around 7,500 to 14,000 years ago, the genetic gap appears to have shrunk.
 Larger numbers of humans show genetic similarities to both Asians and Europeans.
 This suggests that, during this time, the once-distinct Asian and European populations had interacted once again, thereby complicating the genetic and migratory history of these groups.